craigdbrewster/python-posit-practice/README.md

-# HMRC - Training 01
+# Python and Posit Training